All enquiries about Dick Gaughan to ...

 m: +44(0)7968 13 17 37

-Dick Gaughan is currently not taking bookings because of health issues.
+Dick Gaughan is not taking bookings because of health issues.
+It looks unlikely Dick will return to performing.

 In October 2016 an MRI scan confirmed that Dick had had a stroke several months previously.

-There have been many warm and kind messages of support for Dick since the news and all have been passed to him.
+There have been many warm and kind messages of support for Dick since this news and all have been passed to him.

 (Edinburgh Festival Fringe programme notes, 2015)